Monika-Havlatova/exercise_02/README.md

         ```

 ### Task 3
- * Globally align the two selected sequences using the BLOSUM62 matrix, a gap opening cost of -1 and a gap extension cost of 1.
+ * Translate and globally align the two selected sequences using the BLOSUM62 matrix, a gap opening cost of -1 and a gap extension cost of 1.

 ## Regular Expressions
 ### Task 4